Trends in Automotive Electronics - Five CES 2018 Takeaways

 I’m excited to see the technologies that are enabling these trends, and to see the industry moving so fast, opening new markets and growing in existing ones.
 We spent last week at CES talking to our customers about these trends, sharing our vision, and demonstrating our enabling technology.
 The response was exceptional.

-CES is truly a part of the car industry’s calendar now, and it feels like CES 2018 has kicked off a stellar year for automotive electronics.
+CES is truly a part of the car industry’s calendar now, and it feels like this event was a great indicator of trends in automotive electronics.
 By the time we get back to Las Vegas in twelve months, we’ll have visibility on 5G and its impact, on legislation around fully autonomous driving, more AI applications, more smart city innovation, many more sensors and cameras in our cars and a whole lot more.